Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 > You need to provide either `VMA_ALLOCATION_CREATE_HOST_ACCESS_SEQUENTIAL_WRITE_BIT` or `VMA_ALLOCATION_CREATE_HOST_ACCESS_RANDOM_BIT` in `flags` during allocation to be able to map the memory!

-There are 2 common strategies to mapping memory in Vulkan: 1) map and unmap it at every use, or 2) do persistent mapping (map it once after allocation and unmap only when resource is deleted).
-Usually persistent mapping is preferred as `vkMapMemory()` can be expensive on some drivers.
-With VMA it's allowed to map memory multiple times as the library does the reference counting for us.
+There are 2 common strategies for mapping memory in Vulkan:

+1. Map and unmap it at every use.
+2. Persistent mapping.
+Map it once after allocation and unmap only when the resource is deleted.

+Persistent mapping is preferred as `vkMapMemory()` can be expensive on some drivers.
+With VMA, you can map the same allocation multiple times.
+The library does the reference counting for us.
 This is **not** allowed in pure Vulkan.
-I can recommend Kyle Halladay's [Comparing Uniform Data Transfer Methods in Vulkan](https://kylehalladay.com/blog/tutorial/vulkan/2017/08/13/Vulkan-Uniform-Buffers.html) if you are wondering which approach is fastest.
+I recommend Kyle Halladay's ["Comparing Uniform Data Transfer Methods in Vulkan"](https://kylehalladay.com/blog/tutorial/vulkan/2017/08/13/Vulkan-Uniform-Buffers.html) if you are wondering which approach is the fastest.

 Persistent mapping in VMA requires `VMA_ALLOCATION_CREATE_MAPPED_BIT`.
 Both `vmaCreateBuffer()` and `vmaCreateImage()` fill `VmaAllocationInfo.pMappedData` to which we can `memcpy()`.
-In Rust we have following code:
+In Rust, we have the following code:

 ```rust